blockchainsllc/in3-docs/docs/api-java.md

 ```
 ##### getBlockByNumber

 Finds the block as specified by the number.

-Use `Block.LATEST` for getting the lastest block.
+Uses `Block.LATEST` for getting the lastest block.

  > public [`Block`](#class-block) getBlockByNumber([`long`](#class-long) block, [`boolean`](#class-boolean) includeTransactions);